USACE-Cloud-Compute/cc-home/tutorials/FFRD/trinity/local/1-blockfile-generation/README.md

   ```bash
   >> cccli -e={path to your environment file} run
   ```
-  for a successfull run, you should see output similar to this:
+  for a successful run, you should see output similar to this:
   ```txt
     Compute Identifier: 755ecc78-d2de-4aae-ba0f-bca924652f59
     2025/12/19 11:23:35 SUBMITTED JOB: a4cc92f6-298f-4994-9e10-146b82575532